Leonila Vázquez García: Honors and awards

 Throughout her career, Vázquez participated in numerous societies including the Entomological Society of America (1932–1982), the Mexican Society of Natural History (1946), The Lepidopterist's Society (where she was vice president twice, in 1958 and 1969), the Society for the Study of Evolution (1961–1982), and the Association for Tropical Biology (1968–1982).
 She was also an honorary member of the International Union for the Conservation of Nature (IUCN) in 1977 as honorary consultant to the Survival Service Commission of the IUCN as a member of the Lepidoptera Special Group.

 From 1952 to 1977, she was a founding member of the Mexican Society of Entomology, the Academy of Scientific Research, the Mexican Society of Genetics, and the Mexican Society of Zoology.

 In 1971, Vázquez received the medal of Entomological Merit from the Mexican Society of Entomology.
 She also received honorary degrees from the Mexican Society of Zoology and the Faculty of Biological Sciences of the University of Veracruz.

 Vázquez described 39 species of plants and animals, including butterflies, mites, crustaceans, nematodes, and plants.
 The Fouquieria leonila, a plant endemic to the state of Guerrero, Mexico, was named after her.

 She served in many leadership positions at UNAM throughout the 1970s, including as a member of the internal consulting committee, president of the college of investigators, adviser to the biology stations of the university, and a member of the editorial committee of the journal Serie Zoológica.
 She also served as the head of the department of zoology from 1976 to 1979.

+Dedicated species

+Many species have been named after and dedicated to Vázquez: